Skip to content

 • Ron

-Marianne Vos won the second stage of the 2022 Tour de France Femmes and also became the new overall leader of the race.
+Marianne Vos won the second of the Femmes and also became the new overall leader of the race.
 Vos nearly won the opening stage of the race on Sunday, but was nipped at the line by Lorena Wiebes (DSM) in the sprint.

 “It’s not revenge, it’s just a beautiful day.
 I can’t describe what happened,” Vos said after the stage.
 “We knew we had to be focused, we knew we had to be alert on the bell lap because it got narrow and the wind played a role.
 But I didn’t expect we would break away and stay away.
 Like yesterday, the team did a perfect lead-out for the Champs Elysées and now they brought me perfectly into this bell lap to the sprint.
 Elisa Balsamo attacked and apparently that was the moment to go.”